 Many board members of the Davis Schools Foundation have volunteered on school PTAs, and the foundation strongly believes in the continuing importance of each school’s PTA.
 PTAs serve a vital role in defining the unique character of each site, creating a sense of community and financially supporting site-specific needs.

 Davis Schools Foundation works with school communities, seeking input on district-wide programs to be funded by the foundation as well as help with our fundraising efforts.
 To facilitate this mutually beneficial relationship, we attempt to enlist representatives from each school to serve as a liaison between the foundation and their school.

 Just as the foundation seeks help from the PTAs, it also can help PTAs.
 PTA bylaws limit how PTA monies may be spent; for instance, PTAs generally cannot fund positions and cannot carry over funds from year to year beyond a minimum reserve.
 The foundation has no such limits and thus able to fulfill many needs unserved by PTAs.
 In addition, the foundation can address the broader concern of inequities that occur between school sites because of the differing abilities of PTAs to raise monies.

 Q: Can a donor earmark donations for a particular school?

 No. Davis Schools Foundation’s support for programs can be felt at every school in DJUSD.
 Because the foundation supports district-wide programs, it cannot accept donations earmarked for a particular school.

 Q: What protections are in place to ensure Davis Schools Foundation’s funds are properly managed?

 The foundation’s funds are held in a local reputable bank.
 Our bylaws require that every check issued by the foundation has two authorized signatures.
 The bylaws also require that the foundation’s books be reviewed annually by an independent accountant.

-Our treasurer is a CPA who provides regular financial reports to the board of directors and who files annual tax returns.
+Our bookkeeper is a CPA who provides regular financial reports to the board of directors and who files annual tax returns.
 Included in the reports is a detailed listing of every check written.